Line-Kat/microservices-chores-app/README.md

 This service exports configurations to Consul, then terminates.

 - ### user
-The service has the responsibility for managing the user profiles.</br>
+The service is responsible for managing the user profiles.</br>
 The service has its own database with the tables
 - parent
 - child